ajtran303/parts-unknown/act-4/act-4-outline.md

 ## Scene 3

-A vision of unshackling chains.
+A vision of unshackled chains.

 ## Scene 4

 The Covenant of 100 Days.

+## INTERMISSION